 Verify your employment agency

-Should you take that route of seeking the assistance of employment agency, make sure that you do the basic background check: verify the agency status at POEA, check its address, phone number, validity of license and whether it’s Good Standing, Delisted or Cancelled.
+Should you take that route of seeking the assistance of an employment agency, make sure that you do the basic background check.
+Verify the agency status at POEA, check its address, phone number, the validity of the license, and whether it’s Good Standing, Delisted, or Cancelled.
 Even if it is Good Standing, ensure that you are dealing with an authorized recruiter/employee from that agency.
 One helpful tip is to get referrals from friends who have successfully pursued their overseas jobs previously.
-For a brief but important list of avoiding illegal recruitment, POEA has some tips.
+For a brief but essential list of avoiding illegal recruitment, POEA has some tips.

-For every payment you pay, whether it’s necessary fees for OFW services, medical examinations or other fees charged by your agency.
-This helps ensure that you can track your transactions should something go wrong and be able to provide proof to show.
-For example, if your application hit snag and you can’t proceed to your intended job abroad, these receipts will be useful in seeking for refunds.
+For every payment you pay, whether it’s necessary fees for OFW services, medical examinations, or other fees charged by your agency.
+Securing receipts helps ensure that you can track your transactions should something go wrong and be able to provide proof to show.
+For example, if your application hits a snag and you can’t proceed to your intended job abroad, these receipts will be useful in seeking refunds.
 And if you are looking for assistance from OWWA, receipts are probably the first things you need to secure.

 Get a valid visa

 Be sure that your passport has a valid working visa before you agree on flying to your designated working place.
 For the record, no country allows visitors to work with tourist visas.
 If you have a tourist rather than a work visa authorization, you should insist on working for a company that will support an appropriate employment visa.
-This is not unusual practice on places not far from the Philippines such as Hong Kong, Macau and Singapore.
-But it’s more like a gamble to do so especially if your skill is not hard to find in those cities.
-Also, if something happens to you (accident, abuse, etc) your host country will likely not be able to support as much as it should when you have a proper working visa.
+Requiring an appropriate visa is not an unusual practice in places not far from the Philippines, such as Hong Kong, Macau, and Singapore.
+But it’s more like a gamble to do so, especially if your skill is not hard to find in those cities.
+Also, if something happens to you (accident, abuse, etc.), your host country will likely not be able to support as much as it should when you have a proper working visa.

-One of the seminars to attend to is the Pre Departure Orientation Seminar (PDOS), an important step in getting to know more about your intended destination.
+One of the workshops to attend to is the Pre Departure Orientation Seminar (PDOS), an essential step in getting to know more about your intended destination.
 From cultural differences to settlement arrangements, PDOS provides these types of information.
 The idea is that whatever required seminars you need to attend, you have to attend them.
 Instead of bypassing them and scrambling to adjust to your new life abroad, it pays to follow the necessary steps.
-Most cases of those who got duped or fell victim of human trafficking are those who have inadequate information about employment abroad and are not aware of their rights as workers, and unable to act accordingly once signs of maltreatment or abuse appear.
+Most cases of those who got duped or fell victim to human trafficking are those who have inadequate information about employment abroad and are not aware of their rights as workers and unable to act accordingly once signs of maltreatment or abuse appear.

 During your first few months in your new location, calling loved ones in the Philippines can become a big luxury.
-However, international calls may be expensive unless you are clever enough to find other means.
-That could be bringing an activated Smart or Globe roaming SIM card.
-This helps relatives or friends in the Philippines to send SMS to you at Philippine rates.
-Installing a Skype-enabled personal computer at home and give instructions to your family how to reach you.
+However, international calls may be expensive unless you are smart enough to find other means, such as the use of Internet-based communication like Messenger or Viber.
+Otherwise, bringing an activated Smart or Globe roaming SIM card is a reliable option as it helps relatives or friends in the Philippines to send SMS to you at Philippine rates.
+Installing a Skype-enabled personal computer at home and give instructions to your family on how to reach you.

-In the age where communication through Internet such as mobile data or free wifi connection, use of roaming SIM card has quickly faded into obscurity.
-Using Skype, Messenger or WhatsApp/Viber Internet call not only is handy using one’s mobile device, it also comes free and has continuous service unlike international phone cards.
-However, since many localities in the Philippines still do not have reliable Internet connection, traditional means of communication is more practical.
+Using Skype, Messenger, or WhatsApp/Viber Internet call not only is handy using one’s mobile device, but it also comes free and has continuous service, unlike international phone cards.
+However, since many localities in the Philippines still do not have a reliable Internet connection, traditional means of communication are more practical.

 Bring backup copies of travel documents

-This includes your passport, OWWA registration, air tickets and other receipts.
-These documents can easily get mixed up on transit as airport staff (guards, airline front desk, immigration, etc) keep asking for them.
-And when you arrive in your work location, these documents are still subject for inspection.
+This includes your passport, OWWA registration, air tickets, and other receipts.
+These documents can easily get mixed up on transit as airport staff (guards, airline front desk, immigration, etc.) keep asking for them.
+And when you arrive in your work location, these documents are still subject to inspection.
 Losing them can be a nightmare, so having a set of duplicates (hard copy or self-emailed scanned copies) is advisable.

 Prepare your local bank account for overseas remittance

-While new financial technologies enable more convenient way of transferring funds such as WeChat Remit and bitcoin, traditional methods such as MoneyGram and Western Union to Palawan, Cebuana Lhuillier and other receiving agents in the Philippines is still widely adopted.
+While new financial technologies enable a more convenient way of transferring funds such as WeChat Remit, Denarii Cash or bitcoin, traditional methods such as MoneyGram and Western Union to Palawan, Cebuana Lhuillier, and other receiving agents in the Philippines is still widely adopted.

-Bring in a reasonable amount of host currency when you fly to your destination.
-This is for contingency purposes (taxi fare, hotel, food, phone calls).
-Airports usually have money exchange counters but in case they are closed at the time of your arrival, having that desired currency in your wallet gives you a feeling of confidence on your first trip to that country.
+Bring in a fair amount of host currency when you fly to your destination.
+Doing so helps you with contingency purposes (taxi fare, hotel, food, phone calls).
+Airports usually have money exchange counters, but in case they are closed at the time of your arrival, having that desired currency in your wallet gives you a feeling of confidence on your first trip to that country.

 Note that there is a limit to how much money one can carry while traveling.
 Remember that money laundering is a financial crime and that the Philippines used to be on that FATF blacklist for being “uncooperative” in the fight against money laundering.
-Thus, it may be not surprising if immigration and custom officials are going to scrutinize you on this matter.
+Thus, it may not be surprising if immigration and customs officials are going to scrutinize you on this matter.

 Be practical in what to put into your luggage

-Bring clothing and other personal effects worth at a week or two to get you ready for work.
-In most cases, you need to buy new clothing in your host country but in many cases it’s cheaper to buy in the Philippines.
-The bad side of it is you could pay excess baggage which can be very expensive per kilogram.
-There are other things you need to fit into that luggage so there is no point bringing in your entire wardrobe.
+Bring clothing and other personal effects worth a week or two to get you ready for work.
+In most cases, you need to buy new clothing in your host country, but in many cases, it’s cheaper to buy in the Philippines.
+The wrong side of it is you could pay excess baggage, which can be very expensive per kilogram.
+There are other things you need to fit into that luggage, so there is no point in bringing in your entire wardrobe.
 Also, be aware of forbidden items to bring to your destination.
-For example, Australia prohibits entry of various types of food stuff.
+For example, Australia prohibits the entry of various types of foodstuffs.

-Deciding to work abroad means forgoing your usual lifestyle, leave your comfort zone and embrace change.
-Although going abroad is not meant for everyone, such decision to do so you have been discerning for a reasonable amount of time can be a rewarding experience, not just with monetary gains, but lessons in life.
+Deciding to work abroad means forgoing your usual lifestyle, leave your comfort zone, and embrace change.
+Although going abroad is not intended for everyone, such a decision to do so you have been discerning for a reasonable amount of time can be a rewarding experience, not just with monetary gains, but lessons in life.
 Therefore, it is imperative that before you fly to your work destination, enough preparation and diligence should be done to make this transition as smooth as possible.